![]() |

 |

 You'll find out in this section that each Spanish person has TWO surnames.
 A demonstration on the Interactive e-CD (pictured right) shows how a child - Lucía - takes one surname from each of their parents.
-Picasso's name was originally
+Did

 a lt of other christian